 - During this current holiday shopping season, Discover lets current members sign up for free to earn 5% cash back at dozens of top brand name retailers.
 The deal allowed cardholders to earn as much as $1,500 during peak opportunities like Black Friday and Cyber Monday.

 - Discover also frequently runs promotions.
 Most recently customers could earn $200 cash back for meeting certain spending thresholds.
-Those deals have expired, but you can be sure that more will be coming our way in 2015.
+Those deals have expired, but you can be sure that more will be coming our way.

 Unique Flexibility and Service